CArtzDEV/glitch-vfx-blender-asset/README.md

-### Here are settled all VFX Effects I use for animations
+### Here are settled all VFX Effects of my own design that I use for animating

 ---